-- After consultation with the FDA, we advanced from a Phase 1 trial directly to a single, pivotal Phase 3 trial and will seek approval under the 505(b)(2) oathway - 2.
-COPD is chronic obstructive pulmonary disease
+1. After consultation with the FDA, we advanced from a Phase 1 trial directly to a single, pivotal Phase 3 trial and will seek approval under the 505(b)(2)

 Our Strategy

 Our goal is to develop and commercialize medicines with improved and differentiated product profiles based on our PRINT particle engineering technology.
 To achieve this goal, we intend to execute the following key elements of our business strategy: